-AkiDwA (Swahili for Sisterhood - Akina Dada wa Africa) is a national network of migrant women living in Ireland.
-Established in 2001, AkiDwA's mission is to promote equality and justice for migrant women, with a vision for a just society where there is equal opportunity and access to to resources in all aspects of society: social, cultural, economic, civic and political.
-The organization promotes the equality of migrant women in Irish society, free of gender and racial stereotyping and applies a holistic approach to integration, promoting a migrant and gender -specific approach to public services, as well as encouraging migrant women's access to mainstream services and initiatives.
+AkiDwA (Swahili for sisterhood - Akina Dada wa Africa) is a national network of migrant women living in Ireland.
+Established in 2001, AkiDwA's mission is to promote equality and justice for migrant women, with a vision for a just society where there is equal opportunity and access to resources in all aspects of society: social, cultural, economic, civic and political.
+The organisation promotes the equality of migrant women in Irish society, free of gender and racial stereotyping and applies a holistic approach to integration, promoting a migrant and gender-specific approach to public services, as well as encouraging migrant women's access to mainstream services and initiatives.

 Migrant and ethnic minority women face multiple systems of social oppression.
-Their gender, their race, their religion, their disabilities all intersect and make them more vulnerable to discriminations and in private and public spheres.
+Their gender, their race, their religion, their disabilities all intersect and make them more vulnerable to discriminations in private and public spheres.
 For example, it cannot be ignored that a woman faces violence in her everyday life.
-This risk rises when a woman is a migrant woman or ethnic minority who may face xenophobic attacks, disbelief when she goes to report a crime or protection policies which were not designed with her and her culture in mind.
+This risk rises when the woman is a migrant or ethnic minority who may face xenophobic attacks, disbelief when she goes to report a crime, or protection policies which were not designed with her and her culture in mind.

-Gender equality cannot truly be addressed without listening to the perspectives of women with varying life experiences - whether that is the experience of navigating the migration system, being an ethnic minority, having a disability or coming from a disadvantaged social economic background.
-Any date collected on discrimination and victimization needs to account for multiple forms of discrimination faced by women, LGBTQ+ community, religious minorities, people with disabilities etc. further all policies should have a gendered and intersectional approach to protect the most vulnerable groups.
+Gender equality cannot be truly addressed without listening to the perspectives of women with varying life experiences - whether that is the experience of navigating the migration system, being an ethnic minority, having a disability or coming from a disadvantages socio-economic background.
+Any data collected on discrimination and victimization needs to account for the multiple discriminations faced by women, LGBT+ community, religious minorities, people with disabilities etc. Further, all policies should have a gendered and intersectional approach to protect the most vulnerable groups.

-AkiDwA submits some key gendered experiences of our members for consideration of the Citizen's Assembly including Gender-based Violence, employment and childcare, as well as the experiences of women in Direct Provision.
+AkiDwA submits some key gendered experiences of our members for consideration of the Citizen's Assembly including Gender Based Violence, Employment and Childcare, and the experience of women in Direct Provision.